FlyCourtship/FlySongSegmenter/README.txt

 Pulses.IPICull, respectively, which fit a specified model.

-To optimize segmentation for your recordings, you might have to adjust several parameters contained in params.m.
+To optimize segmentation for your recordings, you might have to adjust several parameters by modifiying params.m.
 We suggest you do this on a small (~1 min) but representative section of your data.
 The utility FlySongSegmenterByHand() provides a way to manually ground truth data, and CompareManual2AutoSegmentation() calculates how well manual and automatic